 ‘The market is only five years old, but it’s not experiencing the rush of other recent emerging markets,’ she explains.
 ‘This is a good thing for both artists and collectors, as it represents a steady rise and a strong investment in the right direction,’ she continues.

 ‘The amazing Algerian artist Massinissa Selmani is a great draughtsman.
-His work was shown at the 2015 Venice Biennale and is the focus of an upcoming solo show at the Palais de Tokyo in Paris.’
+His work was shown at the 2015 Venice Biennale and was the focus of a solo show at the Palais de Tokyo in Paris.’

 Ric Bower, Editor of CCQ magazine

 ‘Meaning is embodied within process in African art, so the artist is never separable from the work.
 This is particularly clear in the work of the South African artist Mohau Modisakeng, whose recent show at Tyburn Gallery in London dealt with academia versus sacred knowledge and conjuring.
 The excellent Angolan musician and artist Nástio Mosquito brilliantly expressed a similar process-based concept at his 2016 show at MoMA in New York which comprised performance, video and intervention.

 ‘Godfried Donkor is a mid-career Ghanaian artist whose residency at Gallery 1957 in Accra resulted in a visual dialogue about the early 19th-century English explorer of the Ivory Coast, Thomas Edward Bowdich.
 Born out of many years’ careful study, Donkor’s work teased out important conversations about Ghana’s relationship with its past.’